coldbrewcloud/coldbrew-bots-doc/docs/api_reference.md

 **IMPORTANT**: Currently there are additional limits on this push endpoint.
 One can send messages up to 1000 users at once, and, you can invoke this push request up to 6 times per hour.

+**IMPORTANT**: To push messages to the end user who haven't talked to your bot more than 24 hours, you will need an approval for `pages_messaging_subscriptions` permission.

 Parameters:

 - `bot_id`: bot ID